Proven Solution

 Minimum disruption, maximum benefit

-Adopting Intelligent Approach requires little or no change to flight deck procedures.
-Aircraft continue to be radar-vectored onto final approach in the same way and at the same speeds as under the previous procedures.
+The adoption of Intelligent Approach required little or no change to flight deck procedures.
+Controllers continue to radar-vector aircraft onto final approach using the same techniques and speeds as before.

-It integrates easily with existing systems with little training required for the Controller as proven with the successful implementation at Heathrow.
+Intelligent Approach integrates easily with existing systems with little Controller training required, as proven with the successful implementations at London Heathrow, Toronto Pearson and Amsterdam Schiphol airports.

-In practice this means that aircraft may appear closer on Traffic Alert and Collision Avoidance Systems during headwind conditions although the actual separation will be constant in time.
+When using Time Based Separation (TBS), aircraft may appear closer together on both Radar and Traffic Alert and Collision Avoidance Systems during headwind conditions although the actual separation will be constant in terms of time.

 It is important that aircraft maintain controller-assigned speeds as accurately as possible in order to deliver the maximum benefit possible from TBS.